 monitor your recovery

 Experience is valuable in understanding your body and mind but still, your subjective feeling can be misleading on its own.
-That’s why reliable data plays a key role in stopping you from straying and if you do, steers you back to the right path.
+That’s why smart reliable data plays a key role in stopping you from straying and if you do, steers you back to the right path.

 Data helps me to avoid mistakes and look for warning signs.

 “Data helps me to avoid mistakes and look for warning signs.
 When my heart rate and the orthostatic test shows I’m fine, I know I’m good to go.
-Sometimes my own feeling weighs more and reigns over numbers: even if data suggests I’m not recovered, but I feel fine, I don’t skip a session.
+Sometimes my own feeling weighs more and reigns over numbers: even if data suggests I’m not recovered, but I feel fine, I don’t necessarily skip a session.
 If both my data and feeling are off, I’ll take 3-4 rest days,” Kienle says.

 So, what kind of recovery data helps Sebastian Kienle on his way to the podium?